Visual-Behavior/aloception-oss/docs/_sources/alonet/detr_connectors.rst.txt

 CocoDetection2Detr
 --------------------------------------
-LightningDataModule that make the connection between :mod:`CocoDetectionDataset <alodataset.coco_detection_dataset>` and :mod:`LitDetr <alonet.detr.train>` modules.
+LightningDataModule that make the connection between :mod:`CocoBaseDataset <alodataset.coco_detection_dataset>` and :mod:`LitDetr <alonet.detr.train>` modules.
 See :mod:`Data2Detr <alonet.detr.data_modules.data2detr>`
 to more information about the methods and configurations.